Google introduces measures to curb online financial fraud in the UK | ExBulletin

 Google introduces measures to curb online financial fraud in the UK

-June 29 (Reuters)-Alphabet Inc’s Google announced Wednesday that it will crack down on financial fraud on the UK platform, saying that regulators need to verify all financial services before allowing ads.
-Stated.
+(Reuters) Alphabet Incs Google announced Wednesday that it would crack down on financial fraud on UK platforms, saying that regulators need to validate all financial services before allowing advertising.

 Google said in a blog post that it will begin enforcing a new policy starting September 6th, following a call from the Financial Conduct Authority to scrutinize paid promotions against tech giants in the United States.